ibm-cloud-docs/containers/cs_cluster_update.md

 **Are there components that I can't update separately from the cluster?**</br>

 Yes.
 Your cluster is deployed with the following managed components and associated resources that cannot be changed, except to scale pods or edit configmaps for certain performance benefits.
 If you try to change one of these deployment components, their original settings are restored on a regular interval when they are updated with the cluster master.
+However, note that resources that you create that are associated with these components, such as Calico network policies that you create to be implemented by the Calico deployment components, are not updated.

 * `calico`
 * `coredns`